Volume of an n-ball: The volume is proportional to the th power of the radius

 is a body (measurable set) in that space and RK is the body obtained by stretching in all directions by the factor R then the volume of RK equals R^{n} times the volume of K. This is a direct consequence of the change of variables formula:

 where dx = dx_{1}…dx_{n} and the substitution x = Ry was made.

 Another proof of the above relation, which avoids multi-dimensional integration, uses induction: The base case is n = 0, where the proportionality is obvious.
 For the inductive step, assume that proportionality is true in dimension n − 1.
 Note that the intersection of an n-ball with a hyperplane is an (n − 1)-ball.
-When the volume of the n-ball is written as an integral of volumes of (n − 1)-balls:
+When the volume of the n-ball is written as the integral of volumes of (n − 1)-balls:

 it is possible by the inductive hypothesis to remove a factor of R from the radius of the (n − 1)-ball to get:

 Making the change of variables t = x/R leads to:

 which demonstrates the proportionality relation in dimension n.
 By induction, the proportionality relation is true in all dimensions.